upbound/docs/content/concepts/control-plane-configurations.md

 Select the text to begin an update on the control plane.
 Confirm the update operation to kickoff the install.
 Notice the version string of the configuration image is a SemVer-formatted string appended with the ID of the associated commit.

 {{<img src="concepts/images/git-build-version.png" alt="showing a new configuration is available for a control plane" quality="100" lightbox="true">}}

-To see a guide for how to build an API with Upbound and publish it to a control plane, read the [Knowledge Base]({{<ref "knowledge-base/reference-architecture.md">}}) documentation.